mesacarlos/WebConsole/README.md

 > port: 8080
 > password: yourPasswordGoesHere

 Fill `host`, `port` and `password` values.
-They are, respectively, the IP and port your server is listening at and the login password.
-Password will be asked every time you connect to your server.
+They are, respectively, your server IP, a port where to run this plugin (cannot be the port you are using for Minecraft) and the login password.
+Password will be asked every time you connect to WebConsole.

 #### SSL Configuration